kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

 This reads as "Define the function `function_name`, which takes `arg1`, `arg2`, ... as input.
 This function will process these inputs and return `the_result` as an output.

-Here is a very basic example of a function that prints its input values and their sum:
+Here is an example of a function that prints its input values and their sum:

 ```{code-cell}
 def print_sum(arg1, arg2):